psolin/inventory_pickup_webapp/readme.md

 Download and `cd` into the repository.

-Run migrations: `python manage.py makemigrations`, then `python manage.py make migrate`.
+Run migrations: `python manage.py makemigrations`, then `python manage.py migrate`.

 Create a superuser: `python manage.py createsuperuser --username=YOUR_USERNAME --email=YOUR_EMAIL_ADDRESS`

 In settings.py, change the time zone (if necessary) and secret key.

-`python manage.py runserver` to start the development server
+`python manage.py runserver` to start the development server.

 Create/manage users through the admin.